Athens Greece Now

 How the Acropolis / Parthenon was damaged

-While being used as an armory by Turkish soldiers amid battle against the Venetian army during the war between the Ottoman Empire and the Republic of Venice in 1687, explosives stored in the building were accidentally set off when an overhead exploding cannon shell ignited the stockpile.
+The mount had been relatively maintained over centuries only to be damaged in a war that wasn't a Greek one: while being used as an armory by Turkish soldiers fighting against the Venetian army during the Ottoman / Republic of Venice war in 1687, explosives stored in the building were accidentally set off when an overhead exploding cannon shell ignited the stockpile.
 The Parthenon roof, which had managed to stay in structurally safe repair since 438 BC, blew to pieces.
-Except the west wall, the interior walls were wrecked, with only the eastern pediment surviving more or less in tact.
+Except for the west wall, the interior walls were wrecked, with only the eastern pediment surviving more or less in tact.
 The Venetian general Francesco Morosini then attempted to remove horse and chariot sculptures along the west pediment, but these fell to the ground and smashed into pieces.

 Additional damage to the Acropolis